-- 7. Blocking/screening (obstructing the defensive player's path in a deliberate attempt to slow their progress towards the ball carrier) 10 yards from line of scrimmage. - 8.
+- 6. Straight arming 10 yards from point of infraction or point of last scrimmage. - 7.
+Blocking/screening (obstructing the defensive player's path in a deliberate attempt to slow their progress towards the ball carrier) 10 yards from line of scrimmage. - 8.
 No yards (not giving 5 yards on a punt) 10 yards from point of foul. - 9.
 Offside or illegal motion (offence; illegal motion= not having a minimum of 3 players on line of scrimmage)- 5 yards (the play will be whistled dead). - 10.
-Offside (defence) 5 yards - i) If the rusher is less than 7 yards from line of scrimmage when the ball is put into play. - ii) If any defensive player (other than the rusher) crosses the line of scrimmage before the rusher does (once the rusher crosses the line of scrimmage, any defensive player can also cross the line of scrimmage).
+Offside (defence) 5 yards - i) If the rusher is less than 7 yards (10 yards for junior) from line of scrimmage when the ball is put into play. - ii) If any defensive player (other than the rusher) crosses the line of scrimmage before the rusher does (once the rusher crosses the line of scrimmage, any defensive player can also cross the line of scrimmage).